cockroachdb/docs/decimal.md

 Alternately, you can cast a float as a decimal: `CAST(1.2345 AS DECIMAL)`.
 However, note that precision will be limited to 17 digits in total (both to the left and right of the decimal point).

-{{site.data.alerts.callout_info}}In an upcoming version, CockroachDB will support declaring a decimal as a literal instead needing to cast from a string or float.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}A future version of CockroachDB will support declaring a decimal as a literal instead of needing to cast from a string or float.{{site.data.alerts.end}}

 ## Examples